amazeeio/docs/local_docker_development/shared_containers.md

 # Part I: Shared Containers

-Installation of the amazee.io local Docker Development depends on each operating system:
+Installation of the amazee.io local Docker Development depends on the operating system you use:

 ## Installation - OS X `cachalot`